OpenNebula/docs/source/deployment/authentication_setup/ssh_auth.rst

 OpenNebula Configuration
 ------------------------

-The Auth MAD and ssh authentication is enabled by default.
-In case it does not work make sure that the authentication method is in the list of enabled methods.
+The Auth MAD with ``ssh`` authentication is enabled by default.
+In case it does not work, make sure that the authentication method is in the list of enabled methods.

 .. code-block:: bash